Mannerism: Spread

 The cities Rome, Florence, and Mantua were Mannerist centers in Italy.
 Venetian painting pursued a different course, represented by Titian in his long career.
 A number of the earliest Mannerist artists who had been working in Rome during the 1520s fled the city after the Sack of Rome in 1527.
 As they spread out across the continent in search of employment, their style was disseminated throughout Italy and Northern Europe.
 The result was the first international artistic style since the Gothic.
 Other parts of Northern Europe did not have the advantage of such direct contact with Italian artists, but the Mannerist style made its presence felt through prints and illustrated books.
 European rulers, among others, purchased Italian works, while northern European artists continued to travel to Italy, helping to spread the Mannerist style.
 Individual Italian artists working in the North gave birth to a movement known as the Northern Mannerism.
 Francis I of France, for example, was presented with Bronzino's Venus, Cupid, Folly and Time.
 The style waned in Italy after 1580, as a new generation of artists, including the Carracci brothers, Caravaggio and Cigoli, revived naturalism.
 Walter Friedlaender identified this period as "anti-mannerism", just as the early Mannerists were "anti-classical" in their reaction away from the aesthetic values of the High Renaissance and today the Carracci brothers and Caravaggio are agreed to have begun the transition to Baroque-style painting which was dominant by 1600.

 Outside of Italy, however, Mannerism continued into the 17th century.
 In France, where Rosso traveled to work for the court at Fontainebleau, it is known as the "Henry II style" and had a particular impact on architecture.
-Other important continental centers of Northern Mannerism include the court of Rudolf II in Prague, as well as Haarlem and Antwerp.
+Other important continental centers of Northern Mannerism include the court of Rudolf II in Prague, as well as Haarlem, Antwerp and Danzig (Gdańsk).
 Mannerism as a stylistic category is less frequently applied to English visual and decorative arts, where native labels such as "Elizabethan" and "Jacobean" are more commonly applied.
 Seventeenth-century Artisan Mannerism is one exception, applied to architecture that relies on pattern books rather than on existing precedents in Continental Europe.

 Of particular note is the Flemish influence at Fontainebleau that combined the eroticism of the French style with an early version of the vanitas tradition that would dominate seventeenth-century Dutch and Flemish painting.
 Prevalent at this time was the pittore vago, a description of painters from the north who entered the workshops in France and Italy to create a truly international style.